GoogleCloudPlatform/generative-ai/rag_grounding/README.md

   hallucinations when it doesn't have all the right facts
 - **Grounding** a LLM with relevant facts provides fresh and potentially private data to the model as part of it's input or prompt
-- **RAG** is a technique which retrievs relevant facts, often via search, and provides them to the LLM
+- **RAG** is a technique which retrieves relevant facts, often via search, and provides them to the LLM

 Using RAG and Grounding to improve generations and reduce hallucinations is becoming commonplace.
 Doing so well and generating extremely high quality results which are entirely grounded on the most relevant facts, potentially from a very large corpus of information and at high scale - is an art.
-Vertex provides a platform of tools and APIs which help you build and maintain a great search engine and RAG application, and the evaluations needed to hill climb "quality".
+Vertex AI provides a platform of tools and APIs which help you build and maintain a great search engine and RAG application, and the evaluations needed to hill climb "quality".